Table of Contents

-Close to celebrating their 10 year anniversary, Transferwise has recently changed their name to Wise to reflect their expanded variety of offerings, including but not limited to a multi-currency account, debit and credit card products, regular comparisons/updates of competitor rates, multilingual customer service support and transfer-tracking.
+In its tenth anniversary celebration in 2021, TransferWise rebranded to Wise to reflect its expanded variety of offerings.
+Such include but are not limited to multi-currency accounts, debit and credit card products, regular comparisons/updates of competitor rates, multilingual customer service support, and transfer tracking.

-If you’re sending CAD to a Canadian bank account, you can also just enter the recipients Interac e-Transfer email address instead of their full banking details.
+If you’re sending CAD to a Canadian bank account, you can also just enter the recipient’s Interac e-Transfer email address instead of their full banking details.

 Is Wise Safe?

 As an international company with offices located around the world and over 10 million customers using its services, Wise prioritizes customer safety, seeking approvals from regulatory bodies in multiple countries.
 In Canada, TransferWise Canada Inc. is a registered business with the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC).